Azure/ALZ-Bicep/infra-as-code/bicep/modules/hubNetworking/generateddocs/hubNetworking.bicep.md

-parBastionLock | No       | Resource Lock Configuration for Bastion. parDdosEnabled | No       | Switch to enable/disable DDoS Network Protection deployment. parDdosPlanName | No       | DDoS Plan Name. parDDoSLock    | No       | Resource Lock Configuration for DDoS Plan. parAzFirewallEnabled | No       | Switch to enable/disable Azure Firewall deployment. parAzFirewallName | No       | Azure Firewall Name. parAzFirewallPoliciesName | No       | Azure Firewall Policies Name.
+parBastionLock | No       | Resource Lock Configuration for Bastion. parDdosEnabled | No       | Switch to enable/disable DDoS Network Protection deployment. parDdosPlanName | No       | DDoS Plan Name. parDdosLock    | No       | Resource Lock Configuration for DDoS Plan. parAzFirewallEnabled | No       | Switch to enable/disable Azure Firewall deployment. parAzFirewallName | No       | Azure Firewall Name. parAzFirewallPoliciesName | No       | Azure Firewall Policies Name.